ryanhanks-wf/binder_workspace/README.md

-bdub create - create a new binder workspace, spit out an empty config file with a sample config, create the gist to store the config bdub clean - clean out the workspace to a state where a fresh build will succeed bdub build - build bigsky, python env, link virtualenv to repos, link client side repos, build binder manager, doc viewer, binder manager admin bdub update - how do I pull in new bigsky, new requirements ** just clean and build bdub run - ngrok, bigsky, binder manager server, nginx, dartium, tee bdub create-datastore - runs the initialize datastore script to create a new datastore for your workspace bdub save-datastore -  save a datastore to your local datastores, optionally providing a name
+bdub create - create a new binder workspace, spit out an empty config file with a sample config, create the gist to store the config bdub clean - clean out the workspace to a state where a fresh build will succeed bdub build - build bigsky, python env, link virtualenv to repos, link client side repos, build binder manager, doc viewer, binder manager admin bdub run - ngrok, bigsky, binder manager server, nginx, dartium, tee bdub create-datastore - runs the initialize datastore script to create a new datastore for your workspace bdub save-datastore -  save a datastore to your local datastores, optionally providing a name